Best Known For

 Answer questions and see how you rank against other players.Play Now

-In 1996, Tracy Morgan joined the cast of the legendary TV sketch-comedy show Saturday Night Live and spent the next seven years there.
+Born in the Bronx, New York, on November 10, 1968, Tracy Morgan joined the cast of the legendary television sketch-comedy show Saturday Night Live in 1996 and spent the next seven years there.
 In 2003, Morgan left SNL to headline his own show, The Tracy Morgan Show, but it didn't gain a following and ran for only one season.
-Morgan has since found his niche in television in 2006 on the hit show 30 Rock, a sitcom created by fellow SNL alumna Tina Fey.
+Morgan then found his niche in television in 2006 on the hit show 30 Rock,

 "As a child, I was able to know that I wanted a better life."